-Whilst completing the BPTC, reached the final of the 2013 Gray’s Inn moot competition, and went on to represent the Inn during the biannual moot tour of the USA.
+Whilst completing the BPTC, reached the final of the 2013 Gray’s Inn moot competition, and went on to represent the Inn during the biennial moot tour of the USA.

 - represented a defendant acquitted of robbery following Jury trial, on an issue of mistaken identification